avneesh0612/nftank/README.md

 ## `nftank mint:erc1155`

-✨ Mint a ERC1155 NFT at a given address
+✨ Mint an NFT to the given address

 ```
 USAGE